anquanscan/sec-tools/README.md

 [mitaka](https://github.com/ninoseki/mitaka): A browser extension for OSINT search
 [blockchain-storage-react](https://github.com/codewithpom/blockchain-storage-react): A react app which can post your files to ipfs and they will be stored on it forever and without any security vulnerability and storage limits.
 [strelka](https://github.com/target/strelka): Real-time, container-based file scanning at enterprise scale
 [universe2021](https://github.com/githubevents/universe2021): All things GitHub Universe 2021!
+[PoC-Bank](https://github.com/LinusDean/PoC-Bank): Focus on cybersecurity | collection of PoC and Exploits